beingfluid/IntegrateNow/Chapter1_ConceptualAsides.md

 ## The Endpoint

 &nbsp;&nbsp;&nbsp;&nbsp;The endpoint is the url you request for.
 It generally consists of base path and resource path.
+E.g.

 ```js
 https://dev124645.service-now.com/api/now/table/incident